benbeiers/data-blog/content/post/stock-sundays-11:22:20/index.md

 ## Recap

-Week one was a huge success, largely due to huge weeks from L Brands (LB) and The Mosaic Company (MOS).
+Week one was a strong success, largely due to huge weeks from L Brands (LB) and The Mosaic Company (MOS).
 Fedex, my algorithm's pick of the week, rose over a percentage point on optimism that heightened demand will continue through 2021.
 Just six of eleven stock picks found themselves in the negative for the week, despite the S&P 500 declining 1.66%.
 Here's how the individual stocks performed:

 ![png](./11.15.2020IndividualStockReturns.png)